-- c.
-Fair Market Value of a product or service shall be calculated as the lowest price, without special concessions or discounts that is available in Sault Ste.
-Marie, Ontario, for that product or service within the city where the candidate is campaigning., to all persons who approach a person or company that sells, or deals in, that product or service. - i.
-The CRO or DRO shall contact, where feasible, three (3) suppliers in the Sault Ste.
-Marie area in the city where the candidate is campaigning and shall adopt the lowest price as the FMV.
-The candidate may rebut such FMV if the candidate is able to produce/submit receipts from the Sault Ste.
-Marie areacity where the candidate is campaigning merchants which evidence a lower FMV than that obtained by the CRO or DRO. - ii.
+Fair Market Value of a product or service shall be calculated as the lowest price, without special concessions or discounts that is available for that product or service within the city where the candidate is campaigning.

+- i.
+The CRO or DRO shall contact, where feasible, three (3) suppliers in the city where the candidate is campaigning and shall adopt the lowest price as the FMV.
+The candidate may rebut such FMV if the candidate is able to produce/submit receipts from the city where the candidate is campaigning merchants which evidence a lower FMV than that obtained by the CRO or DRO. - ii.
 Where a candidate purchases goods or services at a discounted price, or receives them as a donation, the FMV of the purchase will be used to determine a candidate's campaign expenditures. - iii.
 In determining a candidate's total campaign expenditure, the CRO reserves the right to include the Fair Market Value of any materials that endorse or support a candidate.
-This may at the discretion of the CRO, include situations whereby a party producing the material or advertising does so without the consent of the candidate, but where the candidate knows, or reasonably ought to know, about such material or endorsement. - d.
+This may, at the discretion of the CRO, include situations whereby a party producing the material or advertising does so without the consent of the candidate, but where the candidate knows, or reasonably ought to know, about such material or endorsement. - c.
 Candidates are not entitled to use in their campaign, any service or monies, conferred onto them by virtue of holding any position in any campus organization unless such services would still be available to them otherwise.
-This includes, but is not limited to, office supplies, equipment, advertising space, and staff. - e.
-Student Clubs, Staff and Faculty may endorse but not financially support a candidate. - f.
+This includes, but is not limited to, office supplies, equipment, advertising space, and staff. - d.
+Student Clubs, Staff and Faculty may endorse but not financially support a candidate. - e.
 Along with the candidates, AUSU and AU student clubs shall not endorse or campaign during voting days.
-Any evidence of such activity during voting days, including the act of accessing voting portals during scheduled AUSU and AU club events, shall result in demerit points for the candidate being endorsed. - g.
-Campaign expenses shall not exceed \$100 for each Executive candidate.
-The campaign expense limit will be adjusted annually by the rate of change in the Consumer Price Index (CPI).¶ - h.
-Campaign expenses shall not exceed \$50 for each Director candidate.
-The campaign expense limit will be adjusted annually by the rate of change in the Consumer Price Index (CPI). - i.
-Alcoholic beverages will not be considered a legitimate campaign expense. - j.
-Failure by a candidate to submit a campaign expense reportform and original receipts by the deadline may result in disqualification upon decision of the CRO.
+Any evidence of such activity during voting days, including the act of accessing voting portals during scheduled AUSU and AU club events, shall result in demerit points for the candidate being endorsed. - f.
+Alcoholic beverages will not be considered a legitimate campaign expense. - g.
+Failure by a candidate to submit a campaign expense report and original receipts by the deadline may result in disqualification upon decision of the CRO.
 Any candidate who exceeds the campaign limit shall be disqualified by the CRO.
-Disqualification may be appealed, in extraordinary circumstances (i.e. emergency, medical) only to the Election Appeals Committee whose decision shall be considered final and binding as per this policy.
+Disqualification may be appealed, in extraordinary circumstances (i.e. emergency, medical) only to the Election Appeals Committee whose decision shall be considered final and binding as per this policy. - h.

-k.
 AUSU shall not be liable for any loss or damage to candidates' campaign materials.
 Campaign materials are the responsibility of the candidates and not the student union.